leonjwu/Data-Science/README.md

 # [Project 5: AI Hack 2019 - Overall Winners - Machine Learning for Train Route Planning](https://github.com/leonjwu/AIHack)

 ## Overview
-- Placed 1st out of 50 teams in the AI Hackathon
+- Placed 1st out of 50 teams in the AI Hackathon, competing against students from the best universities in the UK
 - Submitted a project on graph-based route planning that was chosen for presentation at Google DevFest
 - Utilised graph-based clustering, graph theory and large datasets for train route planning